Multiplex (movie theater): Megaplex

 Opening in April 1979, the 18-screen Cineplex, co-founded by Nat Taylor in Toronto's Eaton Centre, became the world's largest multitheatre complex under one roof.
 It was expanded to 21 screens by at least 1981.

-In November 1988, Kinepolis Brussels, was opened by Kinepolis, the European chain, with 25 screens and 7,600 seats, and is often credited as being the first "megaplex".
+In November 1988, Kinepolis Brussels, was opened by Kinepolis, the Belgian chain, with 25 screens and 7,600 seats, and is often credited as being the first "megaplex".

+Meanwhile, during the 1980s, an elderly Durwood, in the "twilight of his prolific career at AMC", began a transition from his traditional pattern of squeezing "as many screens as possible ... into small multiplexes" to building megaplexes which were truly gigantic in scale: a "new supersized movie house for a supersized nation".
+This coincided with the development of modern big-box stores and warehouse clubs in the United States, and in retrospect can be seen as part of a larger national movement to "grow retail spaces ever bigger."

 On December 13, 1996, AMC Ontario Mills 30, a 30-screen theater, opened in Ontario, California, and became the theater with the most screens in the world.
 This was eventually tied by other AMC 30-screen theaters.